 For the next few years, we at IPMSDL will work to:

-Develop IPLMSDL’s capacity as the international center of Indigenous Peoples campaigns and struggles for self determination and liberation
+1. Develop IPMSDL’s capacity as the international center of Indigenous Peoples campaigns and struggles for self determination and liberation

-IPMSDL aims to achieve these goals through our following programs:
+IPMSDL aims to achieve these goals through the following programs:

 1. Capacity Building